OneMoreSummer/academic-kickstart/content/post/rae-at-super-4s-regional-u17s/index.md

 **Regional Differences**

-The regions all had avarious levels of RAE with the Midlands with the least differences between Birth Quarters but still with a 67:33 split between Q1/Q2 and Q3/Q4.
+The regions all had various levels of RAE.
+The Midlands had the least difference between Birth Quarters but still had a 67:33 half year split between Q1/Q2 and Q3/Q4.

 **The Highs & Lows**